-- (2) The transfer does not affect any other commercial fishing license privilege possessed by the transferor; - (3) Application for the transfer may be made at any time and must be made simultaneously by the transferor and transferee on forms provided by the Division of Wildlife: - (4) When a license is transferred during the open commercial fishing season, the transferee may be issued a license only upon the Division's receipt of payment of the applicable annual license fees plus any unpaid fees that have not been paid by the transferor at the time of transfer; - (5) A license can be transferred only upon payment to the Division of the royalty fees imposed under continuing law that have accrued to the date of transfer: - (6) A license may be transferred at any time, but it cannot be transferred if the license is suspended at the time transfer is sought or if the licensee has been charged with a violation that could result in license suspension; and - (7) After determining that a transfer is proper, the Chief must effect the transfer by revocation of the license of the transferor and simultaneous issuance of the appropriate license to the transferee.
+(2) The transfer does not affect any other commercial fishing license privilege possessed by the transferor, and the transferor, as permitted by law, may continue to renew and use any license not transferred;

+(3) Application for the transfer may be made at any time and must be made simultaneously by the transferor and transferee on forms provided by the Division of Wildlife:

+(4) When a license is transferred during the open commercial fishing season, the transferee may be issued a license only upon the Division's receipt of payment of the applicable annual license fees plus any unpaid fees that have not been paid by the transferor at the time of transfer;

+(5) A license can be transferred only upon payment to the Division of the royalty fees imposed under current law that have accrued to the date of transfer;

-The act adds the following two conditions: (1) the transferred license cannot be sold, offered for sale, or bartered to any person, and (2) the Chief, with the approval of the Director of Natural Resources, must determine if any quota species of fish are transferable with the transferred license.
-In making the determination, the Chief must use biological, social, and economic data. addition, the act eliminates prior law that authorized the transferor, as permitted by law, to continue to renew and use any license not transferred.
+(6) A license may be transferred at any time, but it cannot be transferred if the license is suspended at the time transfer is sought or if the licensee has been charged with a violation that could result in license suspension; and species of fish are transferable with the transferred license.
+In making the determination, the Chief must use biological, social, and economic data.
+In addition, the bill revises current law condition (2) above by removing the authority for the transferrer to continue to renew and use any license not transferred.
 (Sec.
 1533.36(B).)

+(7) After determining that a transfer is proper, the Chief must effect the transfer by revocation of the license of the transferor and simultaneous issuance of the appropriate license to the transferee.

+The bill adds the following two conditions: (1) the transferred license cannot be sold, offered for sale, or bartered to any person, and (2) the Chief, with the approval of the Director of Natural Resources, must determine if any quota